girip11/typescript_learning/programming_typescript_boris_cherny/3_all_about_types.md

 - We can assign string values as well as mix string and numbers.

-- We can get the enum using its value in the square brackets.
+- We can get the enum using its numerical value in the square brackets.
 But to raise error when a value that's not assigned to any member, we need to declare the enum as `const`.

-**NOTE**: Constant enums can only be accessed via string keys(string literals).

 ```Typescript
 const enum Language {